mythcp/mcpremote/README.md

-# mcpremote
+# MCP Remote
-On-screen remote to control a MythTV frontend
-MCP Remote is an on-screen remote that uses the network to control a MythTV frontend.
+MCP Remote (mcpremote) is an on-screen remote that uses the network to control a MythTV frontend.